Nazari/exun/README.md

 ```

-Version 0.2.0 is multiprocess.
+Multiprocess.
 Base measurement for speed will be the brutal expression:
 ```
 iex(5)> :timer.tc(Exun,:eval,["(g(a^b,b^a)/g(b^a,a^b))'a", %{"g(x,y)"=>"(x^y/ln(sinh(y^x))+y^tanh(x)/cos(x*y))'x'y'x"}])
 {5327979,
  "(-(-4*(-2*(-a^b^(1+a)*b^a^(1+b)/sinh(b^a^(1+b))*cosh(b^a^(1+b))*ln(b" <> ...}
  ```

- Version 0.2.1 can integrate simple expression, not yet implemented Parts or Subst methods.
+ Integrate simple expression, not yet implemented Parts or Subst methods.
 Symbol for integration is $, rule "$expr,var" means integrate 'expr' for 'var'
 ```
 iex(1)> Exun.eval "$3*x^2+2*x+1,x"
 "x*(1+x*(1+x))"